continuul/ws/README.md

 Note that if there is a lot of `debug` or `trace` output you can redirect it to a file with the `>` character like `ws [command] > output.txt`.

-## Contributing

-You are very warmly welcome to help.
-Please send us pull requests for fixes you have.

 ## License